Demonology Warlock PvP Rotation and Playstyle (Dragonflight / Patch 10.0.7)

 Understanding how to generate and spend Soul Shards is crucial to maximizing your damage output as a Demonology Warlock.
 Here are the spells that will generate Soul Shards:

 Demonbolt generates 2 Soul Shards.
-This has a very long cast time, but is instant when you get the
+This has a very long cast time but is instant when you get the

 Demonic Core buff.
 This should be used when you need the Soul Shards and when it is instant.

-Now that you know how to generate Soul Shards, is it important to know how to spend them.
+Now that you know how to generate Soul Shards, it is important to know how to spend them.
 Here are the abilities you will be spending Soul Shards on:

 Hand of Gul'dan costs 1 to 3 Soul Shards.
 This will summon imps based on how many Soul Shards you spend (summons 2 imps if you spend 2 Soul Shards).